August 30, 2023

 Is Western Alliance a good bank?

 Western Alliance is a good bank if you're looking for a high-yield savings account and 3-12 month CDs with very high APYs.
-But note that this is offered online only through a third party, though you still get full FDIC coverage.
+But note that CDs are offered online only through a third party, though you still get full FDIC coverage.

 One of Western Alliance's biggest draws is its high-yield savings account.
-They offer a very competitive 5.26% APY, all with no monthly fees on the account and just a $1 opening deposit.
+They offer a very competitive 4.81% APY, all with no account activity or maintenance fees on the account.

 Savings Calculator